Sanglorian/orcus/Orcus Advanced Options - current.md

 > **Self**
 > **Trigger** You are staggered.
 > **Effect** You have a +2 bonus to speed and to damage rolls until the end of the encounter.
+> *Level 11:* You have a +2 bonus to speed and a +5 bonus to damage rolls until the end of the encounter.
+> *Level 21:* You have a +2 bonus to speed and a +7 bonus to damage rolls until the end of the encounter.

 # Designing Your Own Ancestries